thomasdfeeley/tf/content/articles/hyperdecanting.md

 The resealable cork is a tasteful and welcome addition to these wine bottles.

 ## Why does red wine need to be aerated?
+Does decanting wine make a difference?

 Aeration helps remove undesirable aromas, thus "improving" the taste perception of the wine.

 ## Can you put wine in a blender?

 Yes!
 That is exactly what hyperdecanting is!
-It's just a fancy word for aerating your wine in a blender.
+It's just a fancy word for aerating your wine in a blender - or - letting wine breathe.

+The best part is that blender is the most inexpensive wine decanter because you (probably?) already own one.
+Better yet, it can serve as a cheap carafe.
+Multi-tasking FTW!

 ## What is hyperdecanting?